Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 What is a return-of-premium rider?

 A return-of-premium rider is an add-on to a term life insurance policy that refunds the premiums you paid if you outlive the policy.
 And the payment isn’t taxed.

 How does a return-of-premium rider work?

 Let’s say you purchase a 20-year term life policy with a return-of-premium rider, and pay $100 a month in premiums.
 If you die during the term, your beneficiaries will receive a guaranteed death benefit.
 But if you’re still alive after 20 years, your insurer will likely reimburse you $24,000 for the premiums you paid.

 To compare, you won’t get any money back when your standard term life insurance policy expires.

 The costs of a return-of-premium rider

 This convenience comes at a price.
-You can expect to pay around 30% more in monthly premiums to add a return-of-premium rider to your policy.
+You can expect to pay around 30% to 50% more in annual premiums to add a return-of-premium rider to your policy.

 Pros and cons